Speakers & Panelists

 Dr. Claire E. Hughes

-Session 1: From Spark to Strategy: AI-Supported Lesson Design for Twice-Exceptional Learners (TBD)
+Session 1: From Spark to Strategy: AI-Supported Lesson Design for Twice-Exceptional Learners (Time TBA)

 Session 2: Planting Possibilities: The Trellis & Blossom Model for 2e Learners (TBD)